 Though variably understood as machines, organisms, brains, cultures, political systems, psychic prisons, flux and transformation, and instruments of domination, organizational abstractions are resistant to context switching.
 As @vgr wrote in 2010, “The main reason this book is hugely valuable is that 99% of organizational conversations stay exclusively within one metaphor.
 Worse, most people are permanently stuck in their favorite metaphor.”1 While organizations are easily subject to projection, it seems our ability to adapt how we inhabit them falters.

-Today, the organizational unconscious looms large against the failure of institutions and infrastructure to support public welfare, and the multigenerational quest for the resilient organization continues.
-One conception gaining adherents is the DAO: a decentralized autonomous organization.
+Today, the organizational unconscious looms large against the failure of institutions and infrastructure to support civic welfare, and the multigenerational quest for the resilient organization continues.
+One concept gaining adherents is a DAO: a decentralized autonomous organization.

 The phrase was originally borne from a culture privileging the concept of autonomy.
-The term DAC (decentralized autonomous company) first appeared in order to describe a natural system that is conceived of as self-governing within a humanist framework.
-Linked to the eleventh century “deodand” legal entity, a physical object that has been granted personhood in order to be litigated against, DACs were inspired by rivers and coral reefs granted legal rights.
+While encompassing traditional for-profit models as well, the earlier term DAC (decentralized autonomous company) was also used to imagine a natural system that is conceived of as self-governing within a humanist framework.
+Linked to the eleventh century “deodand” legal entity, a physical object that has been granted personhood in order to be litigated against, this idea of DACs was inspired by rivers granted legal rights.
 Evolving from DAC into DAO, the first instance in the world under this term was presented as an unstoppable funding body, which unfortunately was hacked one month after launch.
-Later iterations of DAOs can be viewed as software tools that encourage coordination through voting on proposals and allocating funding.
+Later iterations of DAOs can be viewed as software tools that encourage coordination through decision making mechanisms and allocating funding.
 As peer-to-peer institutions, DAOs have the potential to significantly decrease the barriers to and costs of starting an organization.

-Today, DAO has strayed from its initial signifiers and become a more chimeric term that might best describe a voluntary association in favor of digital cooperativism.
+Today, DAO strayed from its initial signifiers and became a more chimeric term that might best describe a voluntary association in favor of digital cooperativism.
 Its practical instantiation in the world varies widely depending on disciplinary context.
 The analytical work to develop a taxonomy of DAOs continues elsewhere, however.
 Instead, inspired by the Rochdale Principles for cooperatives, here we can playfully walk through eight imagined qualities of decentralized autonomous organizations.
-These inexhaustive qualities are not structurally inhabitable yet, but they do present an open pattern language for typeforms of organizing to come.2
+These non-exhaustive qualities are imagined, meaning they are structurally inhabitable yet, but they do present a pattern language for typeforms of organizing to come.2

 The autopoietic quality indicates the organization can reproduce and maintain itself without a single point of failure.